kodyimmink/asset-management-system/README.md

 - [X] Edit option on Equipment details page
 - [X] Edit button that links to Edit Equipment page on Equipment Details page
 - [X] Get JWT from localStorage on first load
+- [X] Don't allow empty note to be submitted
-- [X] Don't allow empty issue to be submitted
+- [ ] Don't allow empty issue to be submitted
 - [ ] Ability to upload files
 - [ ] Improve search
 - [ ] Add more states to state list on new site component